AMReX-Fluids/incflo/Docs/sphinx_documentation/source/InputsLoadBalancing.rst

 Gridding and Load Balancing
 ===========================

 The following inputs must be preceded by "amr" and determine how we create the grids and how often we regrid.
+The most commonly used options are listed here.
+See the AMReX documentation on :ref:`amrex:Chap:InputsLoadBalancing` for additional options.

 +----------------------+-----------------------------------------------------------------------+-------------+-----------+
 |                      | Description                                                           |   Type      | Default   |